richrein/cassandra.bin/README.md

 # cassandra.bin
 ## Overview
-Provides example scripts to manage cassandra.
+Provides example bash scripts to simpify cassandra and DataStax Enterprise clusters.

 This repo contains some basic script templates for using Cassandra and DSE (DataStax Enterprise).
 The contents are provided using the Apache 2.0 license with allows distribution without liabilities to either party.